 In most cases, "real time" information will be captured solely to transmit "live" footage to a Department Incident Commander or command post.
 Although there may be occasional benefits to sharing, recording, and retaining visual data, this is NOT the intended purpose when a UAS is launched in public space or in and around public property or domains.

 DATA RETENTION

-All pictures and videos captured during a flight will be stored in accordance with the City and Fire Department's Data Retention Policy.
+All pictures and videos captured during a flight will be stored in accordance with the City and Fire Department's Data Retention Policy, which can be found at: